-We uphold the rights of children as outlined in the United Nations Convention on the Rights of the Child (1989) and believe every child has the right to feel safe, to be valued and respected for who they are, to learn, to explore, to have a voice and to be heard, to grow and to reach their full potential.
+As early childhood educators, mentors and carers we strongly believe that every child has the right to feel safe, to feel valued and respected, to learn, explore, have a voice, be heard and of course to grow and reach their full potential.

-Our image of the child is strong, competent, creative and active learners.
-Each child is cherished as a unique individual with a wide range of needs, learning styles, capabilities, ideas, interests and culture.
+We aim to teach children to be strong, competent, creative and active learners.
+Each child is treated as a unique individual with a wide range of needs, learning styles, capabilities, ideas, interests and culture.

-We acknowledge every child is part of a family with connections, rights and responsibilities that extend from home to Starfish, into the local community and beyond, to the global community.
+We acknowledge that every child is part of a family with rights and responsibilities that extend from home to Starfish, into the local community and beyond, to the global community.

-We value the many and diverse ways in which children express themselves and their understanding of the world around them.
-We will endeavour to empower the children to have a voice and to play an active role in their own learning and development.
+We value and respect the diverse ways in which children express themselves and their understanding of the world around them.
+It is our job to inspire the children to have a voice and to play an active role in their learning and development.
 Therefore, the children’s learning is visible through our pedagogical documentation.

-We believe children are citizens from birth and are active participants in the community.
-Connections with the local community provide a sense of belonging and an awareness of the world around them.
+Staying connected and involved with the local community provides the children with a sense of belonging and an awareness of the world around them.

 We honour and pay our respects to the traditional custodians of the land in which we play and learn.
-Our commitment to reconciliation is to promote an awareness of the past and ongoing connection to place and land of Indigenous Australians.
+Our commitment to reconciliation is to promote awareness of the history and ongoing connection to the place and land of Indigenous Australians.

-We will strive to create inclusive opportunities within our community to share knowledge and experiences, through interaction and engagement.
-Children’s learning outcomes are enriched through partnerships with our community.
+We strive to create inclusive opportunities within our community to share knowledge and experiences, through interaction and engagement as the children’s learning outcomes are enriched through partnerships with our community.

-Australia is diverse and we promote and support this through sharing and celebrating aspects of our families, children’s and educator’s diversity within our learning community.
+Which is why we celebrate this by sharing different aspects of each other’s diversity within our learning community.

-We strive to create a sense of belonging for all our families, children and educators within our community and accept that similarities and differences occur between all individuals.
-We support and develop our learning community’s understanding and appreciation of our diverse cultures through inclusion, meaningful, respectful and culturally relevant resources and through family and community involvement.
+Our mission is to ensure all families, children and educators within our community are supported, accepted, and valued.
+We support and develop our community’s understanding and appreciation of our diverse cultures through respected and culturally relevant resources and through family and community involvement.

 Starfish is a learning community where social justice, equity and inclusion are highly valued.
 We will endeavour to advocate for a fairer and just society by exploring children’s views on race, gender, culture, religion, family composition, sexual orientation, immigration and other issues.

-Our environment reflects the rights of the child to feel safe, valued, respected and welcomed.
-We provide learning experiences where children have the opportunity to guide their own learning, in collaboration with peers, families and educators.
+Our programs provide children with the opportunity to guide their learning in collaboration with peers, families and educators.

-The environment takes on the role of the third teacher, as our educators provide flexible and aesthetically appealing play experiences to provoke inquiry, exploration and discovery through natural, recycled and man-made resources.
+Our environment takes on the role of the third teacher, as our educators provide flexible and aesthetically appealing play experiences to spark inquiry, exploration and discovery through natural, recycled and man-made resources.
 We embrace an environment for learning where children have the opportunity to develop curiosity, imagination, knowledge and creative thinking through exploration and research.

-We are committed to protecting our global environment to ensure a sustainable future for our children, through our sustainability practices with the children, families and community.
+We are committed to protecting our global environment to ensure a sustainable future for our children.
+With sustainable and environmentally friendly practices with the children, families and community.